Lunch or brunch, coffee or cocktails, views of the Acropolis or old movie projections. Here are some great places to eat and drink in Athenian hotels.

 An art deco landmark updated with contemporary Greek art and custom-made furniture, Perianth hotel is the sexy new kid on the block on buzzing Agia Irini Square.
 The whole square is pedestrianised and cafés and restaurants spill onto the sidewalks.
 This is where locals come to sip iced coffee in the sunshine, while reading a newspaper, people watching or chatting for hours.
 On the ground floor of the Perianth, Il Barreto is an all-day Italian restaurant that looks more like a grand brasserie.
 The extensive breakfast buffet is also available for non-guests (an excellent option if you’re staying at an airbnb nearby).
 Their apricot and almond tart goes perfectly well with their excellent, single-estate coffee and quality teas.
 You can order cooked breakfast dishes, (like scrambled eggs with tomatoes and feta or asparagus omelette) throughout the day, or pop in for one of their sophisticated sandwiches (the baguette with chicken and mushrooms is highly recommended).
 Athenians stop by after-work drinks—a bottle of wine paired with a platter of cheese and charcuterie, or a chili peach martini made with tsipouro (Greek grappa).
 For something more substantial, try their freshly baked focaccia stuffed with gorgonzola and peperoncino, a thin-crust pizza (the vegetarian options are ace) or a classic pasta dish such as cacio e pepe (butter, pecorino and black pepper).

 Muse’s ace is its sociable design.
 An extended bench opens to the pavement where eclectic urbanites pull up stools day and night for just-out-of-the-oven breakfast baguettes, and post-work drinks.
 “We call it ‘the Hatch’,” says Gem co-developer Henry Gemayel.
-“We wanted our guests to feel connected to the street life of Athens.”
+“We want our guests to feel connected to the street life of Athens.”
 And what of the hotel itself?
 Just like Muse, The Gem Society delivers refined quality at grounded prices.
 Expect beds you won’t want to climb out of —and a Cycladic spa cave, once a bank vault, where you can soak in a vast Jacuzzi that colour adjusts to your mood.